 A Conversation Between Kevin Craine and David Jones, Nuxeo

 When it comes to innovations in intelligent information management like AI, machine learning or robotic process automation, much of the discussion is focused on risk aversion or “fixing something.”
 Certainly, new methods and approaches make great strides in reducing cybersecurity risk or ensuring better regulatory compliance and information governance.
-And saving money and streamlining process workflow by automating and removing paper is without question valuable approaches to digital transformation.
+And saving money and streamlining process workflows by automating and removing paper is without question valuable approaches to digital transformation.
 But I got curious; where are the opportunities for movement forward approaches and strategies that make a difference in new and perhaps unforeseen ways that we’ve not considered?

 I got some answers in my discussion recently with David Jones, VP of Product Marketing at Nuxeo.
 Dave is a member of the board of directors at AIIM International and an expert in digital transformation systems and strategies.
 We discussed innovations in intelligent information management and the opportunities that may have yet been realized.
 Here is a brief excerpt from that interview.